 Learn the best practices for preserving and caring for your valuable artwork.
 This article will explain how to clean and varnish your oil painting for UV protection.

 Watch this video of Erin Hanson explaining how to clean and varnish your oil painting:

 Varnishing Original Oil Paintings

-Original artwork does not require a layer of varnish to protect it, but it is a good idea.
+Original artwork does not require a layer of varnish to protect it, but it is a good idea if the artwork is exposed to lots of sunlight.
 Erin Hanson protects her original oil paintings with a layer of retouching varnish after her pieces are dry to the touch.
 This retouching varnish allows the painting to continue to breathe and properly cure until the oil is fully dry (a process that takes two or more years.)